Frequently Asked Questions

 10. When is construction expected to be complete?

-Upon construction commencing, we estimate it will take approximately two years to complete the development.
+Upon construction commencing, we estimate it will take approximately two years to complete.

 11.Will I be able to review and comment on a detailed Development Application in the future?